-The objective of ACAHS 2017 is to move away from the notion that sustainability only is an environmental issue.
+The aim of ACAHS 2019 is to move away from the notion that sustainability only is an environmental issue.
 Actually, it is important to take a holistic perspective that embraces the critical relationship between ecological sciences and humanities.
 This is evident as human communities as well as their diverse biological and cultural heritage are increasingly threatened by mounting environmental and societal problems from climate change and exploitation of finite resources to the inequities and human costs of unsustainable practices and technologies.
-So our theme for this year’s event is Breaking Down Barriers and we hope you will consider submitting a proposal and joining us in Hiroshima for this important on the arts, humanities and sustainability.
+So our theme for this year’s event is New Pathways and we hope you will consider submitting a proposal and joining us in Hiroshima for this important on the arts, humanities and sustainability.

-We invite submissions of 250 words in English by Friday, November 17, 2017.
-Click on the form below to submit your proposal today!
+We welcome proposals of 250 words in English by Friday, April 12, 2019.
+Click on the Link Below to Submit your Proposal Today!

 - Language and Linguistics

 - Literature of the World

 - Urban Studies

 - Other Areas (please specify)

 - Abstracts must be less than 250 words in English and sent to our online submission system.